 Download a special combination retreat and outreach event for junior high school students in English or Spanish.

-Download this helpful, printable calendar to help you organize your Religious Education course for the month of April.
+Download this helpful, printable calendar to help you organize your Religious Education course for the month of August.
 Simply download, print, and customize to your unique needs.

 To further help with lesson planning, busy catechists can rely on the Catechist Quick Prep—a two-page resource that provides background, an overview, and a step-by-step planning guide for each lesson of We Believe and Creemos.

-Check back at the end of April to download your May calendar!
+Check back at the end of August to download your September calendar!